elkcityhazard/area-51-hugo/content/rules-and-safety/_index.md

     - Honesty is the best policy
     - Keep bunkers where they are
     - Shoot designated targets only
-    - Report and and all isses to Area 51 Staff
+    - Report any and all issues to Area 51 Staff
 things_to_consider:
     title: Things To Consider
     list_items: